sammiim/abc/Java.md

 ### 3. characteristic

 - The biggest feature of Java is that it is a platform independent language.
 Unlike C/C++ compilers that directly compile and link source codes into machine code, Java compilers generate bytecode class files (. am.

+### 4. Comparison with C and C++
+- As object-oriented features were added to the existing C, it was developed as an object-oriented language from the beginning, unlike C++, where there were many conflicts between low-level and high-level concepts in the use of the language.
+- Java is not strictly an object-oriented language.
+Primitive types are not treated as objects.
+A language that treats everything as an object is called pure object-oriented, and languages ​​that support it include Python, Ruby, and Smalltalk.
+- As with C-type programming languages, it has a syntactic structure similar to that of C/C++.
+However, there are many areas where Java is much more widely used than C/C++.